Exclusive-JOYY's top shareholders plan take-private deal, value firm at up to $8 billion -sources By Reuters - Up News Info

 By Julie Zhu

-HONG KONG (Reuters) – JOYY (NASDAQ:) Inc’s top two shareholders, its Chairman David Li and Xiaomi (OTC:) founder Lei Jun, plan to take the Nasdaq-listed company private in a deal that could value it at up to $8 billion, three people with knowledge of the matter said.
+HONG KONG (Reuters) -JOYY Inc’s top two shareholders, its Chairman David Li and Xiaomi (OTC:) founder Lei Jun, plan to take the Nasdaq-listed company private in a deal that could value it at up to $8 billion, three people with knowledge of the matter said.

 Li and Lei are looking to offer $75-$100 per share to take the cash-rich JOYY private, two of the people said, a premium of 50-100% to the share’s average price over the past month.